 “However, child B only has the remaining £25,000 of the nil-rate band to offset against their gift, so if the settlor dies within seven years, they may have a liability on the remaining £275,000.”

-For anyone that has made – or received – a large lifetime gift, the prospect of a tax charge will invariably be a worry.
-It will also be a concern for those that are still exploring ways to help younger members of their families and cut their IHT bill.
+For anyone who has made – or received – a large lifetime gift, the prospect of a tax charge can be a worry.
+It will also be a concern for those that are exploring ways to help younger members of their families and cut their IHT bill.

-For those that want to give money away without worrying whether they’ll live the seven years required for the gift to become tax free, Dyall says it’s also worth exploring alternative options.
+For those who want to give money away without worrying whether they’ll live the seven years required for the gift to become tax-free, Dyall says it’s also worth exploring alternative options.

 “It is easy to exceed the annual gifting allowances – unwittingly or otherwise – as these exemptions have been frozen at their current levels since 1981 and would be far more generous had they risen with inflation.